-The most significant sources of operating revenue for the college are State funding, student tuition and fees, property taxes and federal, state and local grants and contracts.
-Tuition and fees totaled \$1,522,841 which was a slight decline from last year's amount due to the lower enrollments that community colleges state-wide are experiencing.

-Appropriations from the State of Oregon constituted 25% of non-operating revenue.
-The College received \$1,774,349 in State funding in this fiscal year, which represented a 12% increase over the prior year.
-The largest source of non-operating of revenue was property taxes of \$2,973,166 received from the local college district taxpayers of Lincoln County.
+The most significant sources of operating revenue for the College are State funding, student tuition and fees, property taxes and federal, state and local grants and contracts.
+Tuition and fees totaled \$1,574,623 which was a very slight decrease (\$5,203) from last year and is reflective of a state-wide decrease in community college enrollments.
+Community College Support Fund (CCSF) revenue from the State constituted 38% of the College's General Fund revenue.
+In this fiscal year, the College's General Fund received \$1,857,650 in CCSF funding for operations, which represented a 3.8% increase over the prior year.
+The largest source of revenue to the College was property taxes of \$3,156,588 received from the local college district taxpayers of Lincoln County.

-Of the \$2,973,166 property tax resources, \$1,807,091 was received as a result of the general obligation bond levy approved by the voters in May 2004 and was used solely for the purpose of servicing the long-term debt obligation.
-The amount of property taxes levied to fund general operations of the College was \$1,155,802.
+Of the \$3,156,588 property tax resources, \$1,911,892 was received as a result of the general obligation bond levy approved by the voters in May 2004 and was used solely for the purpose of servicing the long-term debt obligation.
+The amount of property taxes received for the funding of the general operations of the College was \$1,246,171.